-One street, many faiths: Brotherhood Way
+One Street, Many Faiths: Brotherhood Way

 As you head east on the street, the sound of birds are replaced by the whiz of cars, and you can start to see why this road is called Brotherhood Way.
 People zip past what is practically an entire neighborhood of religious institutions.
 There’s a Masonic Temple, a bilingual Armenian school, a Jewish Day school, synagogue, Catholic and Christian Churches spread out on the mile-long road.

-The largest building on the street is Holy Trinity where church-goer Maria Misthos has been coming for fifty years—since she was nine.
+The largest building on the street is Holy Trinity where church-goer Maria Misthos has been going for fifty years—since she was nine.

 Before it was home to all these religious institutions, Brotherhood Way was an arroyo, draining into Lake Merced.
 The land was largely undeveloped until a Catholic Church called St. Thomas More bought a plot in 1951.
 At that time, the city sold parcels at a decreased rate to religious groups.
 Back then, this street was called Stanley Way.
 But that changed in the late 1950s.